Wade Ellis: Career

 From 1944 to 1948 he worked at the MIT Lincoln Laboratory as a Section Director, where he carried out classified research on radar antennas as well as detecting whether the Soviet Union had detonated atomic weapons.
-Afterwards, he taught at Boston University and became the first black faculty member at Oberlin College, where he stayed for 19 years.
+He taught at Boston University before becoming the first black faculty member at Oberlin College in 1948, where he stayed for 19 years.
 While at Oberlin, he also became a member of the city council and served one term as the town's Vice-Mayor.
 In 1953 he became a Full Professor, and was elected to the Board of Governors of the Mathematical Association of America, and in 1954 he presented his paper On the directional derivative and was elected as an officer of the organization's Program Committee.

 In 1967 he became the Associate Dean of the Horace H. Rackham School of Graduate Studies and Professor of Mathematics at the University of Michigan, where he contributed to the Michigan Scholars Program.
 He consulted with several international groups on how to encourage mathematics education in developing countries, and in 1966 he was decorated by the government of Peru for his contributions to their higher education.
 On August 31, 1977, he retired from Michigan and was named Associate Dean Emeritus and Professor Emeritus of Mathematics.